Ninieeooo/Melting_Pot/README.md

 ## Future Development

-* **Nutritional Information & DIetry filters:** Add detailed nutrituional information for it dish and introduce dietry filters to help customers make informed choices.
+* **Nutritional Information & Dietary filters:** Add detailed nutrituional information for it dish and introduce dietary filters to help customers make informed choices.

 * **Loyalty Program:** Develop a loyalty program where customers can earn points on their orders and redeem them for discounts and special offers, encouraging repeat visits.